xobs/jig-20/doc/Units.md

 * ExecStart: The command to run as part of this test.
 * ExecStopFail: When stopping tests, if the test failed, then this stop command will be run.
 * ExecStopSuccess: When stopping tests, if the test succeeded, then this stop command will be run.
 * ExecStop: When tests are completed, this command is run to clean things up.
 If either ExecStopSuccess or ExecStopFail are present, then this command will be skipped.
+The ExecStop command is run when the entire scenario is finished in order to stop a Daemon.
 * WorkingDirectory: Directory to run the ExecStart program from.

 .jig